kfarr3/MLND-Capstone/docs/report.md

 The data will be broken into train and test data sets by selecting randomly, and use k=5 cross-fold validation.
 While perhaps naïve, the model will not assume that any earlier CVEs will affect any later CVEs.

-Three different methodologies will be tested: linear regression, adaboost/decision tree, and support vector machines.
-For adaboost/decision tree and the SVM, hyper-parameter tuning will be employed to determine the best training parameters.
+A baseline Logistic Regression will be ran on the data, while hyperparameter tuning of a Logistic Regression and a Decision Tree classifier will be performed to see if additional accuracy can be extracted.

 ## II.
 Analysis